Need to talk? Call 1800 882 436.

 • other metabolic disorders

-All babies are checked for these conditions, so this is usually not something you need to be concerned about.
-But if you are worried about your baby or are notice that pooing is painful for them, seek medical advice.
+All babies are checked for these conditions as part of routine baby health checks, so this is usually not something you need to be concerned about.
+But if you are worried about your baby or notice that pooing is painful for them, ask your doctor or child health nurse for advice.

 Try these tips to help babies who have difficulty passing poos: